Infineon/DPS310-Pressure-Sensor/README.md

 * [DPS310 Pressure Shield2Go](https://www.infineon.com/cms/de/product/evaluation-boards/s2go-pressure-dps310/)

 ### DPS310 Pressure Shield2Go
 The DPS310 Pressure Shield2Go is a standalone break out board with Infineon's Shield2Go formfactor and pin out.
-You can connect it easily to any microcontroller of your choice which is Arduino compatible and has 3.3V logic level (please note that the Arduino UNO has 5V logic level and cannot be used without level shifting).
+You can connect it easily to any microcontroller of your choice which is Arduino compatible and has 3.3 V logic level (please note that the Arduino UNO has 5 V logic level and cannot be used without level shifting).
+Please consult the [wiki](https://github.com/Infineon/DPS310-Pressure-Sensor/wiki) for additional details about the board.

 Each sensor can only work either SPI or I2C.
-To convert from SPI to I2C, for example, you have to re-solder the resistors on the shield.
+To convert from SPI to I2C, for example, you have to re-solder the resistors on the Shield2Go.
+Please take care that every Shield2Go for the DPS310 is shipped as I2C configuration right now.

 * [Link](https://github.com/Infineon/DPS310-Pressure-Sensor/wiki) to the wiki with more information